MrDakness/Battle-Squad/What We Need To Do.md

 Get the servers going:

 We need to get atleast one server up and runing once the game is done.
+(Almost done)

 Login interface:

 We need to make a login interface to store/save all the data from all the players that is playing the game.
-How many kills they have etc.
+How many kills they have etc. (Almost Done)

 User accounts:

 We need to make user accounts to separate the diffrent data from diffrent players.
+(Almost Done)

 Maps: